-Please Note: serious or persistent occurrences of maladministration may be accelerated to malpractice without the need for evidence of any deliberate attempt to contravene regulations.
+Please Note: serious or persistent occurrences of maladministration may be considered as malpractice without the need for evidence of any deliberate attempt to contravene regulations.

-3 Roles and Responsibilities
+3. Roles and Responsibilities

-3.1 Learners or Apprentices must:

-- Make themselves aware of the implications of malpractice or cheating. - Ensure they are familiar with their Centre's malpractice policy and learner conduct policy. - Speak to a member of staff at their Centre, training provider or employer if they have any concerns or questions about malpractice. - Report any suspected cases/incidents to a member of Centre, training provider or employer staff.
+- 3.1 Learners or Apprentices must:Make themselves aware of the implications of malpractice or cheating. - Ensure they are familiar with their Centre's malpractice and maladministration policy and any other relevant Centre policy, handbook or guidance. - Speak to a member of staff at their Centre, training provider or employer if they have any concerns or questions about malpractice. - Report any suspected cases/incidents of malpractice to a member of Centre, training provider or employer staff.